koor-tech/koor/design/ceph/decouple-ceph-version.md

 **Targeted for v0.9**

-Today the version of Ceph is tied to the version of Rook.
+Today the version of Ceph is tied to the version of Koor Storage Distribution.
 Each release of Rook releases a specific version of Ceph that is embedded in the same docker image.
 This needs to be changed such that the version of Ceph is decoupled from the release of Rook.
 By separating the decision of which version of Ceph will be deployed with Rook, we have a number of advantages:
 - Admins can choose to run the version of Ceph that meets their requirements.
 - Admins can control when they upgrade the version of Ceph.
 The data path upgrade needs to be carefully controlled by admins in production environments.